ixkaito/bathe/README.md

 - Neat
 - Bitters

+Bourbon is a lightweight Sass framework.
+If you don't use it, it will do nothing to your CSS file.

 ## Usage

-If you don't use Gulp or Compass, you can just use this theme like other themes.
+If you don't use Gulp, Sass, or Compass, you can just use this theme like others.
 Nothing else is necessary except WordPress Environment.

 ### Using Gulp to develop in Bathe